top of page

 Adult Coaching

 Step into a story shaped at your own pace, where every note, lyric, and creative question receives thoughtful care.
 Adult coaching at Once Upon a Voice is accessed through two pathways: Masterclass and Asynchronous Coaching or Masterclass and Live One-on-One Coaching.
 Both options build directly from the Masterclass experience and are designed to support adult singers and songwriters with focused, individualized guidance that fits into real life.
-Coaching is intended for professional musicians, emerging artists, and adults studying contemporary music in college who want expert feedback without the structure of traditional private lessons.
-Adults enrolled in Masterclass and Asynchronous Coaching receive two structured rounds of personalized feedback each month.
-The process follows a consistent rhythm to keep expectations clear and sustainable.
-Students submit their first coaching form during Week One, receive written or recorded feedback in Week Two, submit an updated form reflecting revisions or questions in Week Three, and receive a second and final response in Week Four.
-All submissions are completed through a secure online form.
-Support is limited to these two rounds each month to preserve depth, clarity, and healthy boundaries for both students and instructor.
-Adults enrolled in Masterclass and Live One-on-One Coaching receive a thirty-minute live coaching call each week, in addition to everything included in Masterclass.
-These sessions are intentionally concise and consistent, allowing adults to focus on specific questions, creative decisions, or technical challenges as they arise.
-Live coaching is designed to support forward momentum through targeted guidance rather than extended lesson-style instruction, making it well suited to adult schedules and project-based work.
-Live coaching calls may be scheduled only during the following windows: Saturdays from 11:30 AM to 12:00 PM PST (1:30 PM to 2:00 PM CST, 2:30 PM to 3:00 PM EST), Saturdays from 4:30 PM to 5:00 PM PST (6:30 PM to 7:00 PM CST, 7:30 PM to 8:00 PM EST), Sundays from 11:00 AM to 11:30 AM PST (1:00 PM to 2:00 PM CST, 2:00 PM to 2:30 PM EST), or Sundays from 11:30 AM to 12:00 PM PST (1:30 PM to 12:00 PM CST, 2:30 PM to 3:00 PM EST).
-To maintain consistency and accessibility across the studio, sessions scheduled outside of these designated times may be cancelled.
-Vocal coaching is open to adults who can vocalize, even if those vocalizations do not form complete words.
-Coaching for songwriters is available to both speaking and nonspeaking adults, including those who communicate through augmentative and alternative communication (AAC) such as sign language, gestures, symbol systems, or assistive technology.
+Coaching is intended for professional musicians, emerging artists, and students studying contemporary music in college who want expert feedback without the structure of traditional private lessons.
+Adults enrolled in Masterclass and Asynchronous Coaching receive one thorough round of personalized feedback each month, delivered in written, audio, or video form.
+Students submit a coaching form through our secure online portal, outlining their work, questions, or creative decisions.
+Feedback is intentionally in-depth and reflective, offering clear insight, guidance, and next steps rather than brief check-ins.
+This single, comprehensive response allows adults to absorb feedback at their own pace, revisit it as needed, and apply it thoughtfully between masterclasses, while maintaining sustainable boundaries for both student and instructor.
+Adults enrolled in Masterclass and Live One-on-One Coaching receive a thirty-minute live coaching call each month, in addition to everything included in Masterclass Only.
+These sessions take place on the Saturdays when Masterclass is not in session, utilizing the same dedicated time block to keep your weekend schedule consistent.
+Live coaching is designed to support forward momentum through targeted guidance rather than extended lesson-style instruction.
+This ensures every session remains well-suited to adult schedules and project-based work.
+Vocal coaching is open to adults who can vocalize words.
+Coaching for songwriters is available to both speaking and nonspeaking adults.
+Those who are Deaf, hard-of-hearing, or communicate through augmentative and alternative communication (AAC) such as sign language, gestures, symbol systems, or assistive technology are welcome to participate in either.
 All coaching is offered within contemporary commercial music styles including pop, R&B, hip hop, rock, country, and folk.
 Classical, musical theatre, and jazz may be referenced as supportive contexts but are not the focus of asynchronous or live one-on-one coaching.
 Piano and music production tools are woven into coaching as supportive elements rather than separate disciplines.
 Piano may be used to reinforce pitch accuracy, phrasing, harmony, or self-accompaniment, while production tools support arrangement, layering, texture, and emotional tone through guided exploration with MIDI keyboards and Ableton Live.
 These tools are always used in service of the song and the student’s artistic vision.
 All adult coaching participants receive access to the studio’s protected submission portal and, when applicable, the live coaching booking page.
 Access is granted through a secure digital key to keep materials private and ensure that only active learners engage with coaching spaces.
 Partial scholarships are available to low-income and middle-class adults to support access.
-Adults enrolled in coaching are also invited into The Lyric Isles, the studio’s private online community, where they may share progress, connect with peers, and continue creative exploration between sessions.
+Adults enrolled in coaching are also invited into The Lyric Isles, the studio’s private online community, where they may connect with Marcellé's other students and colleagues by sharing progress and continuing creative exploration between sessions.
 Whether returning to music after time away, refining an active project, or building confidence in their voice and ideas, adult coaching offers a clear, contained, and supportive way to grow—one thoughtful exchange at a time.

 Audio Mixing Studio